apple/swift-protobuf/FuzzTesting/README.md

 and in that context can find different things that what are found running the unittests with the address sanitizer.
 So having test cases in both places can be needed to help ensure something is less likely to regress.

+There are dictionaries to help steer the fuzzing of JSON and TextFormat, to run with them, just add `-dict=FuzzJSON.dict` or `-dict=FuzzTextFormat.dict` to the invocation of the fuzz binary.